 In National Best-Seller, Quench Your Own Thirst, Jim offers unprecedented insights into the whirlwind ride from scrappy start-up to thriving public company.
 His innovative business model and refreshingly frank stories offer counterintuitive lessons that you can apply to business and to life.

 Jim covers everything from finding your own Yoda to his theory on how a piece of string can teach you the most important lesson you’ll ever learn about business.
 He also has surprising advice on sales, marketing, hiring, and company culture.
-Jim’s anecdotes, quirky musings, and bits of wisdom go far beyond brewing.
-A fun, engaging guide for building a career or launching a successful business based on your passions, Quench Your Own Thirst is the key to the ultimate dream: being successful while doing what you love.
+A fun, engaging guide (best enjoyed over a beer or two) for building a career or launching a successful business based on your passions, Quench Your Own Thirst is the key to the ultimate dream: being successful while doing what you love.

 What People are Saying

 “His story of starting a brewery when no one started breweries, then building it into a $3 billion company and the template for today’s craft beer movement, is worth the cover price for fans of entrepreneurial memoir.
 But it’s inspirational for anyone thinking of putting themselves on a more satisfying career path.
 The bonus is it’s a business book offered in friendly, colorful prose that lives up to the title.” – John Carpenter

 “...as he outlines in this very insightful page-turner, he learned lessons the hard way on sales, marketing, hiring, and company culture, and it was those sometimes painful experiences that eventually led him to the top of the hop heap.”
 Produced by Dan Bova & Conrad Martin